-As a database designer, when you are tasked with a database project, you can expect to run into a couple of challenges during the design process and after the database is deployed to production.
+As a database designer, when you work with a database project, you can expect to run into a couple of challenges during the design process and after the database deployment to production.

 Some of these problems are unavoidable and outside your control.
-However, a number of them can be traced back to the quality of the database design itself.
+However, you can trace a number of them back to the quality of the database design itself.

 The decisions you make at this preliminary phase can have a profound impact on how well the database eventually works.
 The following are some of the most common mistakes of database design.